efabless/openlane2/docs/source/reference/pin_placement_cfg.md

 #### `@bus_major` (default)

-If two buses are matched with the same regular expression, the buses are sorted in a bus-major fashion: i.e. alphabetically by bus name and then ascendingly by bit number.
+If two buses are matched with the same regular expression, the buses are sorted in a bus-major fashion: i.e. alphabetically by any found bus name(s) and then ascendingly by any found bit number(s).

 For example, for a regular expression `l.*` matching pins:
 * `lemon[1]`